 When caused by trichinosis, symptoms in the early stages include diarrhea and vomiting.
 Later, as the parasites invade the muscles, symptoms can include fever, eye redness with swelling in the lids and muscle pain.

-Patients with pyomyositis usually have a fever, and the abscessedmuscle is painful, tender and slightly swollen.
+Patients with pyomyositis usually have a fever, and the muscle is painful, tender and slightly swollen.
 Skin over the muscle may be red and hot.

-In case of rug-induced myositis the symptoms usually begin soon after a person starts taking a new drug or a combination of drugs.
+In the case of drug-induced myositis, the symptoms usually begin soon after a person starts taking a new drug or a combination of drugs.
 A detailed history of drug intake should be noted.

 General lab tests to know CBC, ESR, C reactive protein to look for infection